prajin-op/btp-s4hana-kyma-business-process-extension/documentation/set up/hana/README.md

 # Create an SAP HANA Cloud Instance

 For this mission, we will use SAP HANA Cloud as our persistence layer.
+Directly navigate to step 9, If you have an SAP HANA Cloud instance in your subaccount.

 Use the following steps to create an SAP HANA Cloud instance on SAP BTP:

 1. Navigate to SAP HANA Cloud Subscription Application: